gost/server/test/playground_tests.md

 Here a collection of sample requests to start working with the GOST API.
 It contains 6 steps: create a Thing, create a Location, create an ObservedProperty, create a Sensor, create a Datastream and create an Observation.

+Instructions:

+. replace http://localhost:8080 with the url of your own test server

+. when something is created with a HTTP Post request, and Id is returned.
+Uses this Id in subsequent requests (see parameters)

 ## 1] Create a Thing

 A thing is an object in either the physical or virtual world.